HadySafa/Community-Knowledge-Sharing-Platform/ReadMe.md

 Profile Management

 - User Dashboard: A profile section where users can view their posts, comments and reactions history.

+## Development Approach

+This project uses an **API-driven architecture**.

+The backend serves RESTful APIs, providing endpoints for data interaction.

+The frontend communicates with the backend APIs to fetch, display, and manipulate data dynamically.

 ## Tech Stack

 **Backend:** PHP